 Buy a New Cooling Unit – We recommend buying a new cooling unit from the OEM or aftermarket supplier if you have a refrigerator that is between two and twenty years old.
 These refrigerators are almost always out of warranty but still quite new in the grand scheme of things.
 By purchasing a new cooling unit you can almost guarantee another 12 years of service and the additional manufacturers warranty on the new coil is a nice benefit.
 The time your camper your camper will be in the shop is increased due to the extra work needed to breakdown and rebuild the refrigerator, but the savings is usually worth the wait.

 Refurbish That Old Coil – We recommend a refurbished coil if your planning on getting a few more years of service out of your camper before selling it or trading it off.
 A refurbished unit will typically last about five years.
 Depending on the age of the coil it may last up to 10 years, but this coil comes at a very discounted price for a reason.
 There is a very small percentage of the steel that is replaced during the process and therefore the rest of the steel coil is subject to rusting through and developing a leak.
 The remanufacturing process does replace the potion that takes the most beating, but it won’t cure everything.
 If spending a few hundred to keep it in service for another few years sounds better than spending thousands for the new units then this is your best option.
+Always insure your camper no matter how old it is, as this could save you a lot of money in the long term.
 Time in the shop will be about equal to the time for replacing the cooling unit with a new one.
 But don’t be mad when it goes out in the third year… remember, you did get it cheap.